The Tenant Bids Policy (September 2024) can be found in full below.

 Stage 2

-7.6 The Customer Engagement Team will co-ordinate a site visit to confirm the exact plans for the project and invite the Asset Management Team and the bidders to attend.
+7.7 The Customer Engagement Team will co-ordinate a site visit to confirm the exact plans for the project and invite the Asset Management Team and the bidders to attend.
 A member of the Customer Engagement team will attend the site visit to offer advice and assistance regarding any further consultation requirements.
+Tenants proposing the scheme should also attend to ensure everyone is clear on what works are to be quoted for.

-7.7 The Customer Engagement team will work with tenants to suggest ways of carrying out the consultation and to make sure that all affected parties are included in the consultation.
+7.8 The Customer Engagement team will work with tenants to suggest ways of carrying out the consultation and to make sure that all affected parties are included in the consultation.
 The project must be supported by the majority (at least 51%) of affected tenants and leaseholders.
 Work will be procured on the basis of cost and quality on the basis of the Council’s Procurement Policy.
-Tenants and leaseholders will be involved in the decision making process.

-7.9 Once the final plans have been drawn up, the Asset Management Team will obtain three quotes for the project.
+7.10 Once the final plans have been drawn up, the Asset Management Team will obtain three quotes for the project, except for landscaping works.
 Consideration will be given to both cost and quality for the quotes.

-7.11 Voting on the bids will take place at the March meeting of the CHRF and the SCF.
-A special CHRF meeting will be held in March each year for the sole purpose of Tenant Bids.
+7.12 Voting on the bids will take place at the March meeting of the CHRF and the SCF.
+If necessary, a special CHRF meeting will be held in March each year for the sole purpose of Tenant Bids.
 Projects must receive support from at least 50% of tenants voting at the meeting.
-Only one vote is permitted per group attending.
+Only one vote is permitted per group attending

 Where a tenant or tenant(s) from the same location/estate/ area submits more than one bid or more than one project where both bids/projects are successful they will be required to decide which of the ‘works’ they would like to have completed in the event of bids exceeding the £30,000 budget.